epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

-Let's first break down a user-centric perspective on performance
+We first need to look at performance from the user's perspective.

 ---
 ## Nature of Performance